ap0llo/Cake.GitLab/docs/identites-and-connection-objects.md

 ### GitLabProjectIdentity

-A `GitLabProjectIdentity` object encapsualtes all data to identify a project on a Gitlab server.
+A `GitLabProjectIdentity` object encapsulates all data to identify a project on a Gitlab server.
 This includes

 - The server's host name
-- The project namespace (i.e. the name of the user or group (including sub-gropus) that owns the project)
+- The project namespace (i.e. the name of the user or group (including subgroups) that owns the project)
 - The project name

 A project identity can be constructed from these individual values: